Investigation procedures for Hendra Virus

 - does not meet the ‘suspect’ case definition

-- the horse is showing clinical signs suggestive of Hendra
+- it shows clinical signs suggestive of Hendra

-- Hendra virus is one of a number of differential diagnoses being considered
+- Hendra virus is one of several differential diagnoses being considered

-- the investigating veterinarian does not believe HeV is the likely cause of the clinical signs.
+- the veterinarian does not believe HeV is the likely cause of the clinical signs.

 Assistance from Agriculture Victoria